thrichert/FWG/Logi_101.md

 > pin your post

 - How to access a stockpile:

-enter the code to get access to a private stockpile
+Enter the code to get access to a private stockpile

 ![access a stockpile](imgs/seaport-access-stockpile.jpg)

-then select the stockpile:
+Then select the stockpile

 ![access a stockpile](imgs/seaport-stockpile-select.jpg)

-- how to submit containers (3 steps)
+- How to submit containers (3 steps)

 A. Operate the crane to deposit the container on the plateform